 Loyola will receive this information electronically as long as you list Loyola University Chicago as one of the institutions on the FAFSA.
 Loyola's federal school code, to be used when filing the FAFSA, is 001710.
 You will receive a Student Aid Report (SAR), which will provide the results of the application processing, including the expected family contribution (EFC).

 Your financial need at Loyola University Chicago is determined by the following formula:

 Your application information will be reviewed individually, and financial aid awards will be customized to your situation.
-If there are special circumstances within your family, or if a financial change occurs that you would like us to consider, complete and submit a Special Circumstance Appeal form.
-To receive your appeal decision by May 1, you need to submit the appeal and all documentation by April 1.
+If there are special circumstances within your family, or if a financial change occurs that you would like us to consider, complete and submit an appeal.
+To receive your appeal decision by May 1, you need to submit the appeal and all documentation by April 10.